 Can my whole family attend training?
 Dog Done Good encourages children and all members of the family to attend dog training sessions.
 It's important that your dog learns to listen to everyone in the family.
 A fun learning environment for kids benefits both child and dog.
 However, some conversations about behavior and training are best left for the adults in the family.
 Parents must establish rules for the children to interact with their dog.

 Will you housetrain my dog?
 We can coach you through the process.
 We've seen many different reasons why a dog would take a long time to housetrain, and we've probably seen your dog's quirks before.
-But housetraining requires someone to be with the dog for a good part of the day, so I cannot come to your house and make your dog stop peeing on your rug in one hour.
+But housetraining requires someone to be with the dog for a good part of the day, so we cannot come to your house and make your dog stop peeing on your rug in one hour.
 Dogs learn through repetition and consistency.

 What are your prices?
 Prices are listed on our Services page.
 Discounts are given for multiple sessions - dog training is a patient and repetitive process and almost all cases will need more than one session.
 Please contact us if you have questions about pricing.